tarosky/hagakure/README.md

 ## Description

-Have you ever seen an error log like below?
+Have you ever seen an error log like the one below?

 > PHP Fatal error: Allowed memory size of xxxxxx bytes exhausted (tried to allocate xxx bytes) in /var/www/wordpress/wp-includes/wp-db.php on line 2007

-This means that [PHP memory limit](https://www.php.net/manual/en/ini.core.php#ini.memory-limit) is exhausted while retrieving data from database.
-In many case, this happens when your site has big data and making insane loops inside.
+This means that [PHP memory limit](https://www.php.net/manual/en/ini.core.php#ini.memory-limit) is exhausted while retrieving data from a database.
+In any case, this happens when your site has big data and makes insane loops inside.

 But we want to know that **which plugin tried to retrieve data?**